-The TSB41LV02A will accept a bus request with an invalid speed code and process the bus request normally.
-However, during packet transmission for such a request, the TSB41LV02A will ignore any data presented by the LLC and will transmit a null packet.
+The TSB41AB3 accepts a bus request with an invalid speed code and process the bus request normally.
+However, during packet transmission for such a request, the TSB41AB3 ignores any data presented by the LLC and transmits a null packet.

 For a read register request the length of the LREQ bit stream is 9 bits as shown in Table 16.